Medically Reviewed By

 What types of biopsies are used for pleural mesothelioma?

 The two primary types of mesothelioma biopsies are tissue samples and fluid analysis.
-The procedures used for pleural mesothelioma, which forms near the lungs, are:
+The procedures used for pleural mesothelioma, which forms in the lining of the lungs, are:

 Which types of biopsies are used for peritoneal mesothelioma?

-Peritoneal mesothelioma, which forms in the lining of the abdominal cavity, is diagnosed by removing either tissue or fluid from the lining.
+Peritoneal mesothelioma, which forms in the lining of the abdominal cavity, is diagnosed by analyzing tissue or fluid removed from the abdomen.
 The biopsy procedures a doctor may use are:

 Which biopsy is best for detecting mesothelioma?

-Tissue biopsies are far more reliable than fluid biopsies for detecting mesothelioma.
+Tissue biopsies are more reliable than fluid biopsies for detecting mesothelioma.
 According to one study, fluid biopsies were 26% accurate while camera-assisted tissue biopsies were 98% accurate.
-The use of cameras attached to thin needles has made tissue biopsies much less invasive than decades ago.
+The use of cameras and ultrasound imaging has made tissue biopsies much less invasive than decades ago.

 Where can you get a mesothelioma biopsy?

 Most top cancer centers in the United States can perform a mesothelioma biopsy.
 The first step is detecting symptoms and contacting your primary physician.
-If imaging tests show evidence of cancer in your mesothelial linings, you should request a biopsy from one of the Mesothelioma Centers of Excellence.
+If imaging tests show evidence of cancer in your mesothelial linings, you should request a biopsy to get a definitive diagnosis.
+The next step would be to find a mesothelioma specialist to determine the best treatment options for your specific needs.

 Sources & Author